Scarlett100/tech257_python/API/api_research.md

  Representational State Transfer can be shortened to rest.

-A RESTful API is like a bridge that allows two computers to talk to each other safely on the internet, providing a structured way for them to share data and commands, communication  secure.
+A RESTful API can be seen as a bridge.
+It allows two computers to talk to each other via the internet.
+RESTful API's provide a structured way for data and commands to be shared, securely.

 ## 3. What is HTTP? (what does it stand for and what is it used for?
 What is HTTPS?)